medinamanuel/TwentyFortyEight/README.md

 From there, continue moving the next one farther to the direction until reaching the final row or col opposite to the direction of the move.

-I tried to solve this using State Monad.
+I tried to solve this using State Monad, but then realized that only used State, without flatMap.